MatyMik/weatherApp/README.md

 replaced run() with runBlocking().
 The runBlocking() function takes a lambda as an argument and executes that within a coroutine.

-You have to download it to make it work.

 The output of the sequential version of code is the same as the output of the version that uses coroutines.

 #### Launching a Task

 Let’s launch the two functions, task1() and task2(), to execute in two different coroutines and then display a message that we’ve invoked the tasks.
-Let’s see if that shows any difference from the execution of the sequential version.

 ```kotlin